lmc2179/lmc2179.github.io/drafts/delta_method.md

 so you need the variance of the sampling distribution of some statistic

+Plan

+✅ Understand the theory - what is the relevant theorem? where does it originate?

 From wikipedia - https://en.wikipedia.org/wiki/Variance#Arbitrary_functions

-If X is a rnaomd variable, then:
+If X is a random  variable, then:

 $Var[f(X)] \approx (f'(\mathbb{E}[X]))^2 Var[X]$